-Please click below to read our 2021/22 Sixth Form Options booklet…
+Please click below to see our Sixth Form Options.

 Click the links below to apply to join our Sixth Form college:Application Form

 It is important to take your time before making a final decision and do some thorough research into what each course has to offer.
 Have a look at our open day page for more information on how you can ask key questions in person.
 Meanwhile, here are some tips from our Head of Compliance, Paul Hodges, on how to choose the right A-level subjects for you.

 The first thing to do is ask a really obvious but very important question: “What you do you enjoy studying?”
 If you enjoy a subject, then you are likely to be more motivated and succeed.
 If you are successful, then you are more likely to enjoy the subject.
 Remember that A-levels and BTECs are fairly intensive and you really need you to be hooked on the subject for the next two years.
-A full list of the subjects available at Berkshire private school LVS Ascot are detailed in our Sixth Form Choices book.
+A full list of the subjects available at Berkshire private school LVS Ascot are detailed in our Sixth Form Choices pages.

 However, there is also the opportunity to experience a range of new subjects that were not available at GCSE level such as A-level Criminology and BTEC Travel & Tourism.
 You will need to take time to investigate these new subjects by talking to teachers and students at open days.
-Attending the next Sixth Form tour at LVS Ascot on 5th October will give you the chance to explore all options.
+Attending one of our open days will give you the chance to explore all options.

 Many university courses require qualifications in particular subjects and will need you to achieve specific grades before they accept you.
 If you have a clear idea about your career path then check the degree course requirements.
 Some of these requirements could surprise – for example you may not need an A-level in Economics to study Economics but you will probably need an A-level in Mathematics.